tobiasschuerg/FittedDrawable/README.md

 # FittedDrawable
 This is a library which creates Drawables for Android that perfectly fits its content - text or an image - into a rectangle, rounded rectangle or circle.
 For image the background gets cleverly continued (for details see `android.graphics.Shader.TileMode`).
-This library was created to serve our needs at [Stocard](http://stocard.de) in the first place but pull requests are welcome ;-)
+This library was first created to serve our needs at [Stocard](http://stocard.de) but in the meantime also found its way into other project.

+ There is still a lot room for improvements, PRs are welcome ;-)

 ### Source image:
 <img src="https://github.com/tobiasschuerg/FittedDrawable/raw/master/sample/src/main/res/drawable/android.png" width="200">